 This five-day pre-college program held at Michigan State University is a partnership with the Michigan 4-H Youth Development, MSU Department of Animal Science and MSU College of Veterinary Medicine.
 Youth will explore fields relating to animal and veterinary medicine as well as participate in numerous hands-on learning activities.
 Participants will also gain animal handling experience while having the opportunity to visit and explore MSU farms and facilities.
 Throughout the week, teens will work their way through a veterinary science case study as a team and create a presentation to be critiqued by veterinarians.
 This is a fun and interactive camp that will allow youth to conduct activities, ask questions and problem-solve.
 Additionally, this camp will help youth explore various animal-related career fields while reflecting on their experiences and community programs.

 How do I apply?

-Youth ages 13 to 17 will need to complete the Michigan 4-H Animal and Veterinary Science Camp application packet, available in the spring of 2019.
+Youth ages 13 to 17 will need to complete the Michigan 4-H Animal and Veterinary Science Camp application packet by April 3.

 Space is limited!
 Campers will be selected on the basis of their applications.